Monodromy of stratified braid groups, II: Proof of

 \subsubsection{Containment of vertex stabilizer}

-The proof of \Cref{theorem:main} follows standard principles in geometric group theory: given an action of a group $G$ on a connected graph $X$, one sees that $G$ is generated by elements taking a chosen vertex $v$ to adjacent vertices, along with the stabilizer $G_v$ of $v$.
+The proof of \Cref{theorem:main} follows standard principles in geometric group theory (cf. \cite[Lemma 4.10]{FM}): given an action of a group $G$ on a connected graph $X$, one sees that $G$ is generated by elements taking a chosen vertex $v$ to adjacent vertices, along with the stabilizer $G_v$ of $v$.
 We will apply this principle to the action of $B_{\kappa}[\psi_T]$ on $\bM_\kappa$.
-For basepoint, we take $T_0 \in \Omega_\kappa$ to be the basepoint surface of \Cref{construction:T0} associated to the standard ordering $k_1, k_2, \dots, k_p$, and let $A_0$ be the associated ARM.
+For basepoint, we take $T_0 \in \Omega_\kappa$ to be the basepoint surface of \Cref{construction:T0} associated to the standard ordering $k_1, k_2, \dots, k_p$, and let $A_0$ be the associated ARM arising from \Cref{construction:T0}.
 We will take the vertex of $\bM_\kappa$ associated to $A_0$ as our basepoint.
 To see that $\Gamma_\kappa = B_\kappa[\psi_T]$, we will show that both types of generating elements are contained in the monodromy subgroup $\Gamma_\kappa$.
-Here, we consider the vertex stabilizer.
+In \Cref{lemma:monodromycontainsstab}, we consider the vertex stabilizer; in preparation, we first establish a fact about braid groups.